We care about your privacy.

 Providing healthcare information where it’s needed

 We may use information about you for the following reasons:

 To give you information about alternative medical treatments and programs or about health-related products and services you may be interested in.

 For underwriting or other activities relating to the issuance of a contract for healthcare coverage.
 Please note that we are prohibited from using or disclosing genetic information for underwriting purposes.

 We may share your information for the following reasons:

-With a family member or friend to the extent necessary to help with your healthcare or with payment for your healthcare when you are unable to provide authorization due to, for example, a medical emergency.
+With a family member or friend to the extent necessary to help with your healthcare or with payment for your healthcare when you cannot provide authorization due to, for example, a medical emergency.